muschellij2/glassdoor/cran-comments.md

 ---

-Fixed the \links for CRAN.
+Fixed the \links for CRAN and removed LazyData.